pandoprojects/pando-explorer-backend-node/README.md

 mv config.cfg.template config.cfg
 ```

-Now the config.cfg file is created, change **blockchain.startHeight** in config file to the snapshot height on the theta node.
+Now the config.cfg file is created, change **blockchain.startHeight** in config file to the snapshot height on the Pando node.
 After setting the config file and start height, we can run crawler using this command.
 ```
 node run.js